Moon & Stars Unit Study for Early Learners

 Biographical Living Book

 Starry Messenger by Peter Sis is a Caldecott Honor Book that is another great family morning basket time book as it has text for younger audiences and extra facts boxes for older kids to enjoy.
-Tells the story of Galileo Galilei’s courageous life.
+Tells the story of Galileo Galilei’s courageous life of standing strong for what he believed to be true.

 Sensory Exploration